bahaasaeedalmarhomy/Restaurant-Database/README.md

 ## Troubleshooting
 - Constraint error on `RESERVATIONS.Status`: If the seed script fails with a CHECK constraint error, ensure you applied the constraint update shown above so the statuses `'No-Show'` and `'Cancelled'` are allowed.
 - Cannot connect with `sqlcmd`: Confirm the instance name (`-S`), authentication method (`-E` vs `-U`/`-P`), and that SQL Server is running.
-- File path issues: Run commands from the repository root so `Scripts\...` paths resolve correctly, or use absolute paths.
+- File path issues: Run commands from the repository root so `Database-Setup\...` and `Analytics\...` paths resolve correctly, or use absolute paths.
 - SSL certificate errors: Use `-C` flag to trust the server certificate (quick but less secure), or configure a trusted certificate:
   1. In SQL Server Configuration Manager, enable Force Encryption and install a valid certificate
   2. Export the SQL Server certificate (certmgr.msc → Local Computer → Personal → Certificates)